Electricity Laws and Incentives in Illinois

 • Beginning January 1, 2034, 70% of parking spaces must be EV-capable.

-Electric Vehicle (EV) Charging Station Installation Requirements
+Electric Vehicle (EV) Charger Installation Requirements

 (Reference 220 Illinois Compiled Statutes 5/3-105, 5/16-102, and 5/16-128A)

-Electric Vehicle (EV) Charging Station Policies for Condominiums
+Electric Vehicle (EV) Charger Policies for Condominiums

-(Reference Senate Bill 40, 2023)
+(Reference 765 Illinois Compiled Statutes 1085/30 and Senate Bill 40, 2023)

-Electric Vehicle (EV) Charging Station Policies for Renters
+Electric Vehicle (EV) Charger Policies for Renters

-(Reference Senate Bill 40, 2023)
+(Reference 765 Illinois Compiled Statutes 1085/35 and Senate Bill 40, 2023)

 Electric Vehicle (EV) Parking Space Regulation

-An individual may not park a motor vehicle within any parking space specifically designated for parking and charging EVs unless the motor vehicle is a EV.
+An individual may not park a motor vehicle within any parking space specifically designated for parking and charging EVs unless the motor vehicle is an EV.
 Violators may be subject to a fine of up to $100, in addition to costs associated with the removal of the vehicle from the parking spot.

 (Reference 625 Illinois Compiled Statutes 5/11-1308)

-Highway Electric Vehicle (EV) Charging Station Installation Authorization
+Highway Electric Vehicle (EV) Charger Installation Authorization

 (Reference 605 Illinois Compiled Statutes 5/4-223)